Minnesota Nurses in Long Term Care Loan Forgiveness Guidelines

 The Office of Rural Health and Primary Care (ORHPC), Minnesota Department of Health administers this program.
 It is funded by the State of Minnesota.
 Program eligibility requirements and benefits are established by state statute, 144.1501 authorizing the health professional education loan forgiveness program.

 The Nurse Loan Forgiveness Program provides funds for repayment of qualifying educational loans for licensed practical or registered nurses.
 Applicants are responsible for securing their own educational loans.
 Qualified loans include government, commercial and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the graduate or undergraduate education of a health care professional.

 This is a competitive selection process.
 Selections are made based on suitability for practice as indicated by experience or training as noted on an application, as well as preference given to those closest to completing their training.
+Preference will be given to applicants who document diverse cultural competencies.
 The number of applicants ORHPC may select for participation per year varies and is contingent upon state funding.